zhouzihanntu/FE-DEV-DIARY/2016:5/Notes for Function Call.md

 ##Parameters
 Functions pass implicit parameters during invoking
 ###Arguments
-######Arguments is a gather of parameters, which has a like-array structure but only has certain characters of array.
+######Arguments is a gather of parameters, which has an array-like structure but only has certain characters of array.

 * arguments[].length equals to arguments number
 * arguments[n] results (n+1)th parameter
 * traverse arguments[] with `for` circulation